garrandall/popular-music-data/tracks/dude-beenie-man-ms--thing.md

 ---

 You want a proper fix, call me, you want to get your kicks, call me
 You want your G's fixed, call me, mi have the remix, call me
 From di odda day
 It's like a play some bwoy a play
 Mi hear di girls callin mi
 hear di girls bawlin mi hear di girls cryin out
-She seh Beenie.........
+She seh Beenie...

 I want a dude with the wickedest slam,
 I need a one, two, three hour man
 I want a dude who will tie me to the fan, a thug that can handle his biz like a man
 I want a dude with the wickedest slam,
 I need a one, two, three hour man
 I want a dude who will do me in his van, a thug that can handle his biz like a man